Owen Hart: Aftermath

 WWF and Vince McMahon drew controversy when the company chose to continue the pay-per-view event after Jim Ross announced Owen Hart's death on the live broadcast.
 Over the Edge was never commercially released on WWF Home Video, although it was available on the WWE Network in 2014 for the first time since its original air date.
 Other than a short memorial that was added before the show began, all footage and mention of Hart was edited out.

 A special episode of Raw Is War that aired on May 24, 1999, the night after Hart's death, was dubbed Raw Is Owen.
 It was broadcast live from the Kiel Center in St. Louis.
 The tribute show scored a 7.2 Nielsen rating, making it the highest-rated special episode in Raw history and the third highest-rated episode of Raw overall.
 The next day, WWF taped the episode of Raw for May 31, 1999.
 During that show, Jeff Jarrett defeated The Godfather to win the WWF Intercontinental Championship, the title Hart was booked to win for a third time at Over the Edge.
 Celebrating his victory, Jarrett screamed Hart's name.

 On October 4, 1999, five months after Hart's death, Bret Hart faced Chris Benoit on WCW Monday Nitro in a tribute to his brother.
 The match took place in the same arena in which Hart had fallen to his death.

-After a lawsuit that lasted over a year and a half, a settlement was reached on November 2, 2000, which saw WWF pay the estate of Owen Hart US$18 million with the help of Pamela Fischer.
+After a lawsuit that lasted over a year and a half, a settlement was reached on November 2, 2000, which saw WWF pay the estate of Owen Hart US$18 million.
+Hart’s estate was represented by attorney Pamela Fischer.
 The manufacturer of the harness system was also a defendant against the Hart family, but they were dismissed from the case after the settlement was reached.
 Owen Hart's widow Martha used some of the settlement to establish the Owen Hart Foundation.

 In 2001, Hart's sister Diana released her first book named Under the Mat which discussed the Hart family.
 The book was written partially in response to Hart's death.
 Martha Hart pursued legal action, stating that the book was "filled with distortions, misstatements and unjustified slurs that attempt to destroy the reputation of my family and me, and undermine the memory of Owen."

 In 2002, Martha wrote a book about Hart's life called Broken Harts: The Life and Death of Owen Hart.

 In June 2010, Martha filed a lawsuit against WWE over its use of Hart's name and likeness as well as personal photos of Hart's family in the WWE Hart & Soul DVD, as well as the failure to make royalty payments.
 The matter was scheduled to go to trial in June 2013 before the settlement was reached in April 2013 for an undisclosed amount.